ritza-co/kaboom/doc/18-concert.md

 }

 ```

+The `funky()` function adds a wavy animation to the sprites as they move to give them a funky walking a effect.

-Let's create a spawn function for our clouds too.
-To make bring a little animation to the sky.
+Let's create a spawn function for our clouds to add a little animation to the sky.
 Add the following function below the `spawnFriend()`:

 ```javascript
 function spawnCloud() {